crispinamuriel/britannica-home-assessment/README.md

 The assumptions were to use a Mock API instead of a database to create user profiles, The mock API that was used that can be found here: https://jsonplaceholder.typicode.com/users.

-A Server Action was created to listen for profile likes sent in a POST to http://localhost:3000/api/likeProfile/${id}.
+A Server Action was created along with an API to listen for profile likes sent in a POST to http://localhost:3000/api/likeProfile/${id}.
 It was assumed that the only functionality was to be able to handle a single like on the specific profile with the dynamic profile ID.